 - The well-being and attainment of service family children is seen as of paramount importance to the Senior Leadership Team and this focus then percolates down to the teaching staff; we have high aspirations and high expectations.

 - All staff know who their service family children are

 - All staff understand the issues that may affect service family children and their families.
 As a staff we make sure that we keep up to date and understand the research that exists about the impact that there can be upon families and individual children relating to being in a service family.

-Service Pupil Premium is primarily used by us for smaller classes (average of just 19 children in each class).
+Service Pupil Premium is primarily used by us for smaller classes .
 Small classes increase the level of pastoral care and support that can be put in place for individual children and their specific needs which may change during the year.